junyanz/MirrorMirror/README.md

   - 0 -- learning attractive/serious svm models
   - 1 -- expression training App

--i input_video: specify the video input; if no video is specified, the program will use webcam.
+-i input_video: specify the video input; if no video is specified, the program will use a webcam.

 -s save_dir: specify the directory where the results will be saved.

 data_file: set the directory/path of the input data:
-- if m = 0, data_file specifies the directory of images and scores used for svm training;
+- if m = 0, data_file specifies the directory of images and scores used for SVM training;
 - if m = 1, data_file is the path of the selected target expression.

 model_dir: set the directory for svm models.